vkuznet/TFaaS/README.md

 ### TensorFlow as a Service (TFaaS)

-A general purpose framework to serve TensorFlow models.
+A general purpose framework (written in Go) to serve TensorFlow models.
-It provides reach and flexible set of APIs to efficiently manage your favorite TF models.
+It provides reach and flexible set of APIs to efficiently access your favorite TF models via HTTP interface.
 The TFaaS supports JSON and ProtoBuffer data-formats.

 The following set of APIs is provided:
 - */upload* to push your favorite TF model to TFaaS server